ssha-org/ssha_web/content/awards/president_award.md

 ## Presidents Book Award

-A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
+**Submissions for the Presidents Book Award will open soon.** A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.

-**Please note:** the 2023 award committees are still being formed.
+**Please note:** The 2023 award committees are still being formed.
 Please check back periodically for updates.

 ### Award Committee (in process)